flouciel/flouciel.github.io/src/content/blog/ios-jailbreak-type.md

   - mobsec
   - jailbreak
   - appsec
-description: "Jailbreaking an iPhone refers to bypassing the restrictions and limitations set by Apple's iOS."
+description: "A simple, laid-back look at what jailbreaking really is and why people bother doing it."
 ---
+## Table of contents

-## Why Need to Jailbreak
+## Why Jailbreak?
 ### Apple’s App Sandbox

 On iOS, every app operates within its own sandbox, ensuring it can only access data stored in its unique home directory.
-If an app needs to access data outside its directory - like files in iCloud or photos - it must use specific iOS services.
+If an app needs to access data outside its directory, like files in iCloud or photos, it must use specific iOS services.
 This sandboxing means that other apps can't read or alter your app's data, keeping it secure and isolated.
 ![app-sandbox](@assets/images/2024-10-15-11-31-39.png)

-Apple’s App Sandbox leverages UNIX user permissions to ensure apps run with the less privileged <span class="accent">"mobile"</span> user.
-Anything outside the app’s home directory is mounted as read-only. iOS includes robust measures to prevent memory-related security vulnerabilities.
+Behind the scenes, Apple uses UNIX-style permissions so apps run as a low-privileged user called mobile.
+Anything outside their home folder is basically locked down as read-only. iOS includes robust measures to prevent memory-related security vulnerabilities.
 One key method is <span class="accent">Address Space Layout Randomization (ASLR)</span>, which randomizes the memory regions assigned to each app every time it starts.
 This makes it much harder for attackers to exploit memory corruption bugs.
 Additionally, memory pages are marked as non-executable using <span class="accent">ARM’s Execute Never (XN)</span> feature, which prevents malicious code from being executed

 ### Benefits of Jailbreak